R3DRUN3/sploitcraft/mobile/getting-started/README.md

 At last we will explore an insecure logging vulnerability:
 ![error](./images/error.png)

-From the previous screen we can see that something went bad during the procedure and an error was raised.
+From the previous screen we can observe that something went bad during the procedure and an error was raised.
 We can check the device log wit adb:
 ```sh
 adb logcat | grep -e Password -e password